kai98/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+Some of the devices are required batteries or other components.
+I need to physically prototype some of the devices to make sure it has enough of capacity to include all the components while working smoothly.

 **\*\*\*Pick one of these designs to prototype.\*\*\***